 Furthermore, the Ring Video Doorbell Pro also comes with four faceplates, which is two more than the Ring Video Doorbell 2.
 This means that you can change your doorbell’s look more with Pro than the second generation Ring.
 The Pro also works on two Wi-Fi bands: 2.4 Ghz and 5Ghz.

 In addition, Ring Pro allows you to specify the areas around your front door that you would like it to monitor with its motion detection capability.
 Ring 2 works with preset motion detection zones.

 The Ring Video Doorbell 2, however, has a wider motion detection angle at 180 degrees, while the Pro only has a 160-degree motion detection angle.
 The former is also less expensive.

 The biggest difference between these two, though, is that with the Ring Video Doorbell 2, you have the option to hardwire it using the current wires you use for your current doorbell or to run it on batteries.
 With the Pro version, you can only hardwire it.

 Over the years we have tested out many different smart doorbells, so I wanted to mentioned a few others in this article worth considering.

 Skybell HD: The Skybell is really only worth considering if you want a better live streaming experience than the Ring 2 and the “silent” doorbell mode.
 It’s generally comparable in price to the Ring 2, so if you want better streaming quality, it’s worth considering with the Ring 2.
 You can read my full comp of the Skybell versus Ring here.
-Otherwise, both Ring devices have a much better feature set.
+Otherwise, both Ring device options have a much better feature set.

-August Smart Doorbell Cam: August recently released their doorbell camera and the only reason I mentioned it is if you already have other August smart products (like smart locks).
+August Smart Doorbell Cam: August recently released their doorbell camera and the only reason I mentioned it is if you already have other August smart products (like a smart lock).
 Otherwise, it doesn’t make sense as a standalone, unless you plan to get the corresponding locks.
 Still, you can read my full review here.